If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 Insofar that there is an ongoing global pandemic I would say that travelling, in general, is pretty risky.

-I am aware of many people who have travelled to Tanzania over the last 6 months and haven’t had a problem, however, ultimately the decision to travel is yours and with many countries now in lockdown it is unlikely you can travel anyway.
+I am aware of many people who have travelled to Tanzania over the last 6 months and haven’t had a problem.
+Ultimately the decision to travel is yours and with many countries that may still be in Covid-related lockdown, it is unlikely you can travel anyway.

-I’m optimistic that things will improve significantly by the Summer of 2021 and travel will be less risky.
+I’m optimistic that things will improve significantly by the end of 2022 and travel will be less risky.

 What measures have Tanzania put in place to curb the pandemic?